TNG/junit-dataprovider/README.md

 junit-dataprovider
 ==================

-All the documenation, usage examples and further information are located in this repositories [wiki](/TNG/junit-dataprovider/wiki/) pages.
+Have a look to this repositories [Wiki](/TNG/junit-dataprovider/wiki/) pages for documenation, usage examples and further information.

 #### Table of contents